Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing the simulation algorithms with PEC

-We now turn to the randomized LCU algorithm combined with PEC\@.
-Unlike the Trotter case, where PEC must compensate for both algorithmic and physical errors, the RLCU estimator is inherently unbiased.
-Thus, the optimization reduces to minimizing the sampling overhead with respect to the repetition parameter $r$.
-Because the RLCU estimator is unbiased, the end-to-end performance is governed by the sampling overhead, which we aim to optimize with respect to the simulation time $t$.
-Because the circuit depth of RLCU is a random variable determined by the sampled Taylor order $k$, the PEC cost must be evaluated after averaging over this depth distribution.
+We now turn to the RLCU algorithm combined with PEC\@.
+Because the RLCU estimator is unbiased, the end-to-end performance is governed by the sampling overhead, which we optimize with respect to the repetition number $r$.
+Since the circuit depth of RLCU is a random variable determined by the sampled Taylor order $k$, the PEC cost must be evaluated after averaging over this depth distribution.
 The following theorem bounds the expected sampling overhead of RLCU combined with PEC\@.

 \begin{theorem} The MSE of this algorithm is bounded by